Sirgio Kammies

-Sirgio Kammies (born 7 February 1998) is a South African soccer player who plays as a defender for Chippa United in the Premier Soccer League.He is notoriously known for his dirty tackles on other players, one day he is gonna end someone's career.
+Sirgio Kammies (born 7 February 1998) is a South African soccer player who plays as a defender for Chippa United in the Premier Soccer League.

 Kammies was born in Elsie's River and joined the Ajax Cape Town academy.
 He was selected to represent South Africa U20 in the 2017 FIFA U-20 World Cup, as a replacement for unavailable Reeve Frosler.
 Kammies was then supposed to play the 2017 COSAFA U-20 Cup as well, but Ajax Cape Town declined to release him for international duty as he instead made his Premier Division debut in December 2017.

 Kammies later played for Cape Umoya United before that club was sold to Venda, and he instead joined Cape Town All Stars.
 He was brought to Chippa United in the summer of 2022 as a part of a large influx of new players, with 16 signings being announced together.

 In 2024 he selected for Bafana Bafana to contest the 2024 COSAFA Cup.
 Kammies did not play any of the matches, however.